Skip to main content

 Asbestos Trust Funds

 Companies that manufactured asbestos products and subsequently filed for bankruptcy were required by federal courts to establish trust funds to compensate current and future victims.
-Over $30 billion remains available across more than 60 active asbestos trust funds.
+Over $30 billion remains available across more than 60 active asbestos trust funds (view current trust fund balances).
 An experienced mesothelioma attorney reviews your military service history and exposure records to identify which trusts may apply to your case, then files claims on your behalf.
+Use our trust fund checker to see which funds may apply to you.
 Trust fund claims can often be resolved in as few as 90 days.

 Mesothelioma Lawsuits

 Veterans may file personal injury lawsuits against asbestos product manufacturers that are still in operation.
 These lawsuits seek compensation for medical expenses, lost income, pain and suffering, and other damages.
+The average mesothelioma settlement ranges from $1 million to $1.4 million.
 Family members of veterans who have passed away from mesothelioma can file wrongful death claims.
 Courts frequently expedite mesothelioma cases, and most resolve within 12 to 18 months.
+Check the statute of limitations for your state to confirm your filing deadline.

 $30B+ In Asbestos Trust Funds